How to register a company name in the UK

 Company formation persons of significant control

-You will need to add an address for each subscriber that appears on the public record, plus any three security details to act as an online signature (such as your mother’s maiden name or the first three letters of your eye colour).
+You will need to add an address for each subscriber that appears on the public record, plus any three security details to act as an online signature (e.g. your mother’s maiden name or the first three letters of your eye colour).

-If a subscriber holds more than 25% of the shares in the company, they must also (since 2016) be listed as a Person with Significant Control (you’ll need to fill out their name and service address again).
+Under UK law, if a subscriber (or any shareholder) holds more than 25% of the shares in a company, they must be listed as a Person with Significant Control (PSC).
+This has been in place since the introduction of the PSC register in 2016.

-As with step four, you’ll need to confirm that each subscriber knows that their details are being supplied as part of this company formation.
+As with step four, you’ll need to confirm that each subscriber knows that their details are being provided as part of this company formation.

 7. Sign a statement of compliance